jluna0413/CultivAREmergent/docs/wiki/User-Guide.md

 ## Strains

-The Strains page allows you to manage your collection of cannabis strains.
+The Cultivars page allows you to manage your collection of cannabis cultivars.

 ### Adding a Strain